 I nodded when he said this.
 What he was saying was true.

 “My message is: don’t look back.
 Find where you can be happy.”
 He paused long enough for this to sink in.
 “Don’t make your life into a monument to me,” he continued.
 “Preserving my memory has become your religion.
 Lose it.
 Lose that religion.
 It’s time to let go of the past.
+Life is for the living.
 Commit yourself again to the current of the world.
 Open your heart to the influence of the light.”

 “What light?”
 I said despairingly.
 “For me, the light has gone out.”